kane81/hacs-custom-amber-integration/README.md

 HACS downloads the integration into `/config/custom_components/amber_integration/`.

-**This is a one-time step.** Open **Terminal & SSH** and run the install script:
+**Open Terminal & SSH and run the install script:**

 ```bash
 bash /config/custom_components/amber_integration/install.sh
 ```

 The script will:
-- Install python3 and pip3 if not already present
+- Install python3, pip3 and pycognito if not already present
-- Install the pycognito Python library
 - Copy all automations, scripts, packages and templates to `/config/`
+- Automatically update `configuration.yaml` with the required entries
-- Check your `configuration.yaml` for any missing lines and tell you exactly what to fix
+- Prompt you for your credentials and save them to `secrets.yaml`
+- Reload HA YAML and set default helper values
+- Can automatically add a dashboard card to your Overview dashboard — answer **Y** when prompted
+- Restart HA to apply all changes

+> **After this first run** the `amber_hacs_auto_install` automation handles all future HACS updates automatically.

+**Before running** you will need your HA Long-Lived Access Token:
+1. Click your **profile avatar** (bottom left of the HA sidebar)
+2. Scroll down to **Long-Lived Access Tokens** → **Create Token**
+3. Name it `amber_smartshift` — **copy it immediately**, it will not be shown again

 **Verify it completed successfully** — the output should end with:
 ```
 ✅ Install complete!
 ```

-If you see any ⚠️ warnings about missing `configuration.yaml` lines, follow the instructions printed by the script before continuing.

-> **After this first run** the `amber_hacs_auto_install` automation is installed and active.
-All future HACS updates will trigger the install script automatically — you will never need to run it manually again.

 ---

-### Step 3 — Restart HA

-The install script automatically updates `configuration.yaml` with the required entries — no manual editing needed.
-Just restart HA to apply the changes:

-**Settings → System → Restart**

-> If anything was missed the script will have printed a warning in the terminal output.
-You can re-run it at any time:
-> ```bash
-> bash /config/custom_components/amber_integration/install.sh
-> ```

----

-### Step 4 — Add Credentials

-The install script will prompt you for your credentials when it runs — no manual file editing needed.

-You will be asked for:
-- **Amber Electric email** — the email you use to log into the Amber app
-- **Amber Electric password** — the password you use to log into the Amber app
-- **HA Long-Lived Access Token** — get this from your HA profile:
-  1. Click your **profile avatar** (bottom left of the HA sidebar)
-  2. Scroll down to **Long-Lived Access Tokens** → **Create Token**
-  3. Name it `amber_smartshift` — **copy it immediately**, it will not be shown again

-All values are saved directly to `/config/secrets.yaml`.
-If you skipped any prompts you can add them manually to that file later.

-> **Optional** — to add email notifications, also add to `secrets.yaml`:
-> ```yaml
-> smtp_username: "your@gmail.com"
-> smtp_password: "your-app-password"
-> ```

-Restart HA: **Settings → System → Restart**

----

-### Step 5 — Test Authentication
+### Step 3 — Test Authentication

 ```bash
 python3 /config/scripts/amber_auth.py